 33. Warm buffs, creams, olive and beige stains on walls, when combined with warm lights, make a living room cozy and comfortable.
-Mood lighting can add greater atmosphere to such living rooms.
+Mood lighting can add a greater atmosphere to such living rooms.

-34. Family rooms with themes can make a more flexible use of color.
+34. Family rooms with themes can make more flexible use of color.
 A beach theme, for instance, can combine sea blue with neutral shades and complementary accents to create the experience of a beach-side holiday.

 Paint, Color and Lighting Tips for Rooms Based on Location of Room and Natural Light